zuazo/ssl_certificate-cookbook/README.md

 | `node['ssl_certificate']['service']['compatibility']` | `nil`        | Service SSL compatibility level (See [below](#securing-server-side-tls)).
 | `node['ssl_certificate']['service']['use_hsts']`      | `true`       | Whether to enable [HSTS](http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) in the service.
 | `node['ssl_certificate']['service']['use_stapling']`  | *calculated* | Whether to enable [OCSP stapling](http://en.wikipedia.org/wiki/OCSP_stapling) in the service (nginx only, use `node['apache']['mod_ssl']['use_stapling']` for apache).

+See the [`ServiceHelpers` class documentation](http://www.rubydoc.info/github/onddo/ssl_certificate-cookbook/master/Chef/SslCertificateCookbook/ServiceHelpers) to learn how to integrate them with new services.

 Resources
 =========